Official OnePlus 11 images shared, the leaks were true

-(Pocket-lint) - OnePlus has shared its first official imagery ahead of the OnePlus 11 launch, and it's safe to say, there are absolutely no surprises here.
+OnePlus has shared its first official imagery ahead of the OnePlus 11 launch, and it's safe to say, there are absolutely no surprises here.

 Thanks to an increase in leaks over the past few weeks, we've already had a glimpse at the new, redesigned flagship phone from OnePlus.
 Now the manufacturer has clearly decided that if it can't beat those leaks, join them.